 - is subject to a good behaviour bond in NSW or elsewhere; or

 - is on the Child Protection Register.

-It would be reasonable to assume that the above categories would apply to most FPO subjects, meaning NCAT would rarely see such applications for administrative review.
-The intention of Parliament in creating s 75(1A) of the Firearms Act was to help ensure that the appeals process is not abused by criminals making vexatious or frivolous appeals.
+It would be reasonable to assume that the above categories would apply to most Firearms Prohibition Order subjects, meaning NCAT would rarely see such applications for administrative review.
+The intention of Parliament in creating s 75(1A) of the Firearms Act was to help ensure that the appeals process is not abused by persons making vexatious or frivolous appeals.